Dilshan-Dekumpitiya/CSS-Transitions-Practise/README.md

 # CSS-Transitions Practise
-## Used transitions to implement following Animations
+## Used transitions to implement following Cases
 ### No use any type of CSS frameworks,plugins

 #### Case 1 - Transition for navigation